Which one was Vegan? Cain or Abel? By Chapman Chen, HKBNews

 "How can you say, “We are wise, for we have the law of the Lord,” when actually the lying pen of the scribes has handled it falsely?
 (Jeremiah 8:8 NIV).

-Indeed, St. Jerome, who under duress edited the New Testament, spoke defiantly against the many inaccuracies and interpolations of the Old Testament, and argues that much did not belong and much was left out that did belong (cf. Letters of Augustine).
+Indeed, St. Jerome, who under duress edited the New Testament, spoke defiantly against the many inaccuracies and interpolations of the Old Testament, and argues that much did not belong and much was left out that did belong (cf. Jerome and Augustine 390).

 3. Litmus Test to Determine whether a Bible Verse is Real or False

 According to Don Gwillim (2009), the prime directive to help us tell "divine inspiration" from "human manipulation", as far as individual bible verses are concerned, is the two commandments given by Jesus Christ -- "Love the Lord your God..... and Love your neighbor as yourself" (Matthew 22:37-40).
 As God has everything and does not need anything from us, the only way we can love God is to love His creation.
 And by reason of the commonality of possessing a living soul the animals are also our brothers and sisters to be loved by us (Farians 2009).
 (Genesis 1:30 KJV reads, "And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life, I have given every green herb for meat: and it was so".
 Hebrew for the phrase "life" therein is "nephesh chayyah [living soul]", which is mistranslated as "life" in most English versions of the Bible.)

 In my interpretation, this prime directive or litmus test can be further summarized as "God is love" (1 John 4:7-21 ESV).

 4. Is it a Loving and Righteous Act to Slash the Throat of an Innocent Creature of God?